eurohat1984/FractalEurope/india.md

 # Conclusions
 **India needs regular changes of the governing party**
-* This prevents one party from entrenching itself (media control, judicial control)
+* This limits how much one party from entrench itself
+* I emphasise this as being particularly important because of the status of government suppression in media and the judiciary
 * Even if the two major parties both have problems, a regular changeover can help prevent and overturn concerning developments, even if just to overturn them in the favour of the other party
 * This need could be relaxed if the governing party starts acting responsibly.
 Read freer media, stronger institutions and separation of powers (e.g. judicial, and also for the central bank)